-Many of the Miller’s Landing kayaking staff have active volunteer roles in land trusts and local environmental organization, which help to educate the public and protect and preserve this special part of the Maine coast.
+Many of the Miller’s Landing kayaking staff have active volunteer roles in land trusts and local environmental organization, which help to educate the public and protect and preserve this special part of the Alaskan coast.
 One of our goals is that the fun of a sea kayak tour creates an awareness of the beauty and fragility of our marine environments.

 We hope to educate you about the local history and culture and the diversity of the wildlife living here.
 In addition, we want to help you slow down and reconnect to nature in an environmentally friendly manner through healthy exercise in a beautiful place.